Leaderboard

 Showing content with the highest reputation on 01/30/2019 in all areas

-2. I don't know how many folks may have missed this in R*s latest beta status update (I've mentioned it before) but I think it's really interesting.
+I don't know how many folks may have missed this in R*s latest beta status update (I've mentioned it before) but I think it's really interesting.
 This new "dynamic" sounds like a potentially great opportunity for everyone as it seems players might have a chance to take an active role in being on the side of the law or as "rogues".
 There's a level of accountability to indiscriminate killing while adding a potentially new and fun aspect to the gameplay.
 The only people who may not like it are some of the griefers taking advantage of easy targets but I can see how others might welcome the new challenge and chance to role play.
 If folks could just set aside for a moment trying to define what RDO is (e.g. PvE, PvP, PvPvE, FFA), take a step back and see what R* has said is coming down the pike, I think it's obvious that they don't want to eliminate the adversarial aspect of the gameplay but simply try and help mitigate some of the griefing taking place. .....in other words, balance (which is really all that some of us have been asking for).
 In the end, we could end up with new and interesting aspects to the gameplay that benefit everyone.
-Let's see how it shakes out first.
+Let's see how it shakes out first.5 points

-3. Its less about loving ' to watch their backs'.
+Its less about loving ' to watch their backs'.
 And just accepting it.
 Well that's the way I see it.
 It allows players really role play..
 As a good, bad or evil player.
 And creates many good or bad game play moments.
 Griefing can really.. really be dealt a blow if R* would alter how stupidly easy it is to find and target players.
 Auto aim + Always on blips is the reason that griefers do what they do.. so easily.
 Also this game needs MORE butchers.
 Every region needs two butchers at the very least.
 This ^ won't stop griefing.
-But it sure as hell would make it much more rare. .
+But it sure as hell would make it much more rare. .3 points

-5. I am adamant against griefing in PvEvP.
+I am adamant against griefing in PvEvP.
 I don't have issues with those who PvP.
 I don't think I ever said I was on a server of 31.
 Most players I have seen in one combat, was where a guy invited me and it was 14v2.
 Which is 16 players.
 The speculation of it nullifying griefers was a joke.
 Cause most of the old GTA folks will remember that every time they did something to fix griefing they would add something to make it actually easier.
 Edit: Though I got called in cause he felt like he was being griefed.
 When we started shooting back and we did.
-It was no longer griefing, we participated in PvP, even though the odds was stacked against us.
+It was no longer griefing, we participated in PvP, even though the odds was stacked against us.2 points

 2 points